MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 Here's what you need:

 - One or more vSANs can be created for each host computer.
 A vSAN can only contain HBAs from a single fabric.
-- Storage arrays, switches and HBAs must have the latest firmware and drivers installed.
+- Storage arrays, switches, and HBAs must have the latest firmware and drivers installed.
 - Make sure that storage arrays can present logical units (LUs).
 - Enable NPIV on fibre channel switches and HBAs.
 - Hyper-V hosts must be running at least Windows Server 2012.